Automatic operations

 Reversal operation

-Additional prompts or verifications
+Additional prompts and verifications

 Cardholder language selection